When You Should Get a Cortisone Shot—and When to Say No

 The good news is that skipping a cortisone shot doesn’t mean living with pain and swelling forever.
 There are plenty of other treatment options.
 Deciding how to address your pain will depend on the root cause.

 Simple joint overuse injuries could benefit from RICE: rest, ice, compression, and elevation.
 For more severe inflammation, both Dr. Greene and Kathryn recommend platelet-rich plasma (PRP).
 PRP injections are a therapy in which a patient’s platelets are collected from blood samples and used instead of a cortisone shot.
+Note that PRPs are not usually covered by insurance in comparison to steroid injections.

 “PRP injections use the patient’s own innate healing factors to be injected similar to cortisone, allowing actual healing to occur versus reduction of an immune response to mitigate pain,” says Greene.
+The exact mechanisms of benefit are still being explained, so this is still considered an alternative or complementary treatment.

 Kathryn adds, “Licorice root … contains a plant compound called glycyrrhizic acid, which stimulates an anti-inflammatory effect by mimicking the actions of steroids in the body.”
 She also notes that alternative therapies such as acupuncture, hypnotherapy, and more can soothe the emotional and mental stress that contributes to physical pain.